GlitchedPolygons/docker-svn-server/README.md

 ## Setup

-* Clone this repo into some directory on your server (e.g. `~/svn-docker/`)
+* Clone this repo into some directory on your server (e.g. `~/git/svn-docker/`)
 * `cd` into the freshly cloned repo folder.
 * * In here you can find various shell scripts that you will need later to manage your users and back up your instance.
 * Open the terminal and `sudo docker-compose up -d`

 Great!
 Your SVN Server should already be running by now.
-It listens to your `localhost:7878` and `localhost:3690` ports (but you can change that inside the [docker-compose.yml](https://github.com/GlitchedPolygons/svn-server-docker/blob/master/docker-compose.yml) file if needed).
+It listens by default to your `localhost:7878` and `localhost:3690` ports (but you can change that inside the [docker-compose.yml](https://github.com/GlitchedPolygons/svn-server-docker/blob/master/docker-compose.yml) file if needed; just set the environment variables accordingly - use the `.env` file for that!).

-For public inbound internet traffic you'd let some reverse proxy route your requests to those ports (`7878` for HTTP, `3690` for the `svn://` protocol).
+For public inbound internet traffic you'd let some reverse proxy route your requests to those ports (default is `7878` for HTTP and `3690` for the `svn://` protocol).

 By default, all access to the entire instance + repositories is disabled for security reasons.